 Email and other electronic documents contain embedded information, commonly referred to as "metadata" or "embedded data."
 Electronic documents carry their history with them in this form.
-Email metadata can include information about when an email was created, as well as any attachments it originally contained.
-This data can have important evidentiary value in settling factual disputes regarding a document’s source and history.
+Email metadata includes information about when an email was created, as well as any attachments it originally contained.
+This data may have important evidential value in settling factual disputes regarding a document’s source and history.
 Before producing documents, reviewers need to be aware of, and prepared to handle, any metadata that might help or harm their legal strategy or a client’s position.

 •View documents in various formats

 •Automatically Mark and track Issues for duplicate documents

 •Perform keyword searches

 •Filter documents based on metadata embedded in the files

 Review is used to apply Marks, Issues, and Comments to documents in the database.
 By default the tool is set to only apply these decisions once; they are automatically propagated to any duplicate documents.
 (The exception to this is any marking categories which have been set not to propagate.)